Average class sizes for degree courses are 20-25 students, while general education classes may have more students.

 The university offers the Academic Success Center, located in the second floor Commons area, which provides tutoring, study groups, workshops, seminars and summer camps.
 Assistance ranges from individual tutoring to workshops on how to prepare a resume.

-Barnes & Noble is the campus provider of course books, information, and other resources.
-The store is located in the Wellness Center, directly across from the Admissions Center.
+Follett is the campus provider of course books, information, and other resources.
 Please see the bookstore website for additional information.
 In addition to books, you can also order anything from laptops, to wallets or car decals and more to show your Florida Poly spirit!

 True to polytechnic philosophy, Florida Poly offers all students a rigorous education with small class sizes, hands-on learning and unique capstone and internship opportunities, taught by exceptional scholars.
 Therefore, at this time, the University does not have a separate honors program.